Supporting a range of arts activities which contribute positively to mental & physical health

 Dance + Disability Classes (delivered in partnership with the artsNK Dance Team)

 This programme provides young people (aged 8 – 18) with disabilities with an opportunity to enjoy moving to music in a fun and safe environment, allowing them to feel more empowered within their communities and enjoy an increased level of wellbeing.
-Classes currently take place at Castle Sports Complex, Spalding and at the Geoff Moulder Leisure Complex in Boston.
+Classes currently take place at Castle Sports Complex, Spalding.
 The sessions are open to all with learning and physical disabilities.
 The class covers a variety of styles, genres and movement explorations to encourage and develop co-ordination, mobility and fun!